 AUBAGIO and allows you to enroll in MS One to One Support Services.*

-Once you’ve signed the One to One Start Form, MS One to One can begin the benefits verification process.
-Your dedicated MS One to One Nurse will call you to confirm all the information on your Start Form, review your insurance coverage, and discuss available financial assistance, including the AUBAGIO Co-Pay Program† for eligible patients with commercial insurance.
+A few days after your doctor completes your Start Form, your dedicated MS One to One Nurse will call you to confirm all the information on this form, review your insurance coverage, and discuss available financial assistance, including the AUBAGIO Co-Pay Program† for eligible patients with commercial insurance.

 *MS One to One is an optional service available to you.

-†Out-of-pocket costs related to medication appointments, evaluations, testing, or other related services are not covered by the AUBAGIO Co-Pay Program.
+†Out-of-pocket costs related to medication appointments, evaluation, testing, or other related services are not covered by the AUBAGIO Co-Pay Program.
 The AUBAGIO Co-Pay Program is not available for prescriptions purchased under Medicare, Medicaid, TRICARE, or other federal- and state-funded programs.

 AUBAGIO® (teriflunomide) is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.